The History of Boulder, CO

 Early Settlements in the Boulder Region

 The first settlers who were not of Native American descent arrived in the Boulder Valley in the late 1850s.
+European settlers arrived in the Boulder Valley in 1858, and they were primarily comprised of those seeking a fortune from mining.
 Most of the settlers who arrived at this time were looking for gold in the American West.
 The first official settlement was created in 1859 by A.A.
 Brookfield, who named the settlement Boulder City Town Company.
 The lots available through the company were expensive, which limited the growth of the Boulder population.
 At the time, the settlement was part of the Nebraska territory, and about 300 people called it home.

 The Founding of Boulder

 Those who were dreaming of gold founded the community of Boulder, and mining quickly became the prominent industry in the region.
 While growth was slow initially, the prospect of working in the mining industry brought in a slew of additional settlers.
 Quickly, a frontier town was established—one that looked like many others in the American West, with hardware companies, supply stores, boarding houses and saloons.
 Boulder was first established as a town in 1871, and around this same time, many fine homes were being developed on the outskirts of Downtown Boulder.
 Boulder was beginning to come into its own as a thriving community in the American West.

 While Boulder made its mark on Colorado during the Gold Rush, it truly blossomed during the 20th century.
 During the 1960s and 1970s, innovative companies in the technology sector and aerospace industry relocated to the area, bringing along jobs and bolstering the local economy.
 As the population grew, the city continued to expand with additional schools, businesses and amenities.
 Today, more than 100,000 people call Boulder home, and the city is a destination for those who want to experience the authenticity and hospitality of this frontier town in Colorado.